bibanon/tubeup/README.md

 ## Usage

 ```
-tubeup - Download a video with Youtube-dl, then upload to Internet Archive, passing all metadata.
+tubeup - Download a video with Youtube-dlc, then upload to Internet Archive, passing all metadata.

 Usage:
   tubeup <url>... [--metadata=<key:value>...]